alank90/strategicplan/git_commands.md

 **$ git push -u origin [new_branch]**

+***Note- To simplify workflow on your local setup issue command:
+**$ git config --global push.default current
+ Now in future only have to issue command
+ **$ git push -u   from command line.

 ## ===== Add existing remote branch to a local repo and track branch: =====
 **$ git fetch**